neicnordic/sda-helm/charts/sda-db/README.md

 If you want `helm test` to work, you should also put

-- tester.ca.key, private key used for tests
+- tester.key, private key used for tests
-- tester.ca.crt, certificate for key, used for tests
+- tester.crt, certificate for key, used for tests

 in the same `files` folder.